-X QUARTERLY REPOR 1934 , , OF THE SECURITIES EXCHANGE ACT OF For the q uarterly period ended June 30, 2022 TRANSITION REPOR RT PURSUANT TO S OR SECTION 13 OR 15(d) (OF THE SECURITIES EXCHANGE ACT OF on period fromt mission File Number: 001-37 MERUS N.V of registrant as specified in (State or oth etherlands ner jurisdiction of n or organization) Not Applicable (I.R.S.
-Employer Identification No.) 3584 C The N elaan 62 CM Utrecht etherlands cipal executive offices) Not Applicable (Zip code) (Registra +31 85 016 2500 nt's telephone number, including are ea code) (Former name, former a N/A address and former fiscal year, if cha anged since last report) Securities registered pursuant • · inged since that reporty Title of each c Trading symbol(s) Name of each exchange on which regis stered Common shares, nominal valu ie €0.09 per share MRUS The Nasdaq Stock Market LLC (Nasdaq Global Market) 1934 o requir Indicate by check mark wheth during the preceding 12 months ements for the past 90 days. s (or for such shorter period ed all reports required to be fil d that the registrant was requir ed by Section 13 or 15(d) of the Securities Exched to file such reports), and (2) has been subject ange Act of to such filing active Data File required to be submitted pursua rter period that the registrant was required to sul an em compa Indicate by check mark wheth erging growth company.
-See th any" in Rule 12b-2 of the Exch ne definitions of "large acce accelerated filer, an accelerated elerated filer," "accelerated file d filer, a non-accelerated filer, a smaller reportiner," "smaller reporting company," and "emerging g company or g growth Large accelerated filer \boxtimes Accelerated filer Non-a ccelerated filer Smaller reporting company Emerging growth company new o if the registrant has elected no at to Section 13(a) of the Excha ot to use the extended transition period for compange Act). \square lying with any Indicate by check mark wheth ner the registrant is a shell o 2b-2 of the Exchange Act).
-Yes □ No ⊠ ,
+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended September 30, 2022

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to Commission File Number: 001-37773

+MERUS N.V.

+(Exact name of registrant as specified in its charter)

+The Netherlands (State or other jurisdiction of incorporation or organization)

+Yalelaan 62 3584 CM Utrecht The Netherlands (Address of principal executive offices) Not Applicable (I.R.S.
+Employer Identification No.)

+Not Applicable (Zip code)

+(Registrant's telephone number, including area code)

+N/A

+(Former name, former address and former fiscal year, if changed since last report)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading symbol(s) Name of each exchange on which registered Common shares, nominal value €0.09 per share MRUS The Nasdaq Stock Market LLC (Nasdaq Global Market)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act). \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+As of November 1, 2022, the registrant had 46,302,877 common shares, nominal value €0.09 per share, outstanding.